buckmanc/wallpapers/.internals/filelist.md

 ./mobile/the legend of zelda/tg_oot_temples_05_spirit_temple_by_tom-garden.jpeg
 ./mobile/the legend of zelda/tg_oot_young_link_links-house_by_tom_garden.jpg
 ./mobile/the legend of zelda/tg_oot_young_link-sacred-meadow_by_tom-garden.jpg
+./mobile/the legend of zelda/the_legend_of_zelda_drawn_by_photia__0c355efd126321e267d936a00972e51a.jpg
+./mobile/the legend of zelda/The Legend Of Zelda - The Pig by Nick Derington.jpg
+./mobile/the legend of zelda/The master sword by Billy lundevall.png
 ./mobile/the legend of zelda/thomas-chamberlain-keen-xiabingshort.jpg
 ./mobile/the legend of zelda/tumblr_15b71d01ae2dc832866fff3069fb4c8b_37e47a30_1280.jpg
 ./mobile/the legend of zelda/tumblr_3938ad287ddbeefd27e37a1afb900cc5_5f3fe96d_1280.jpg